After writing all of these lovely posts about early retirement, you’d think by now I’d have shared my affection for our accountant.

 It’s important to recognize when you need the services of a good accountant.
 We were doing just fine with Turbo Tax up until my wife started her business and I added rental properties to the mix.

-That one hour consult isn’t free, but I’d be a fool to cheap-out on that expense.
+That one-hour consult isn’t free, but I’d be a fool to cheap out on that expense.
 I walked away from our consult on Tuesday armed with new insights that will help us save thousands in taxes.
 Turbo Tax can’t do that.
 You need a good accountant.
-The human kind.
+A real person.